CP1404/Practicals/prac_03/README.md

     How do we keep working on our project?
 We **clone** it.
 Choose **VCS > Checkout from Version Control > GitHub** from the menu.
-    (Note: do not use the clone/download button on the GitHub website, but use PyCharm or git locally.)
+    (Note: do not use the clone/download button on the GitHub website, but use PyCharm or git locally.
+Also, never use GitHub's "upload" feature, but use PyCharm or git to commit and push.)
     Enter the GitHub URL of your Sandbox project, and choose a suitable place on your local computer (where your projects are stored), then click **Clone**.
 You now have the